MuriloSoaresC/MuriloSoaresC/README.md

 ### Hi there 👋
 i"m Murilo, a future Dev and games enthusiastic
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Javascript